sap218/jabberwocky/docs/README.md

 ---

 ## catch
-`catch` essentially "catches" key elements / sentences from textual data using a `.json` of key terms and their synonyms. **note**: if a `.json` is provided, you need specify the parameter for the field that contains the textual data to process.
+`catch` essentially "catches" key elements / sentences from textual data using a `.json` of key terms and their synonyms, if not using the `output_ontology_label_synonyms.json` from `bandersnatch`, then you can provide your own.
+The main element of `catch` is the textfile, which can be `.txt` or `.json` - if a `.json` is provided you need specify the parameter for the field that contains the textual data to process.

 #### Usage
 ```